 - a large lump on or near the joint on your big toe

 - wearing shoes that contain padded soles and include adequate wiggle room for your toes

-- Having your physician pad or tape your foot into a normal position, which works to reduce pressure on the bunion.
+- having your physician pad or tape your foot into a normal position, which reduces pressure on the bunion

 - taking over-the-counter pain relievers such as acetaminophen, ibuprofen, or naproxen

 - wearing over-the-counter arch supports in your shoes

 Surgery might be necessary if nonsurgical options don’t help you.
 Many surgical procedures are used to treat bunions.
 Your doctor will recommend the best procedure for your situation.
 However, most surgeries to correct bunions include a bunionectomy.

 - correcting the position of the big toe by removing some of the bone

 - removing swollen tissue from the affected joint

 Full recovery from a bunionectomy can take up to eight weeks.
 In most cases, you’ll be able to walk on your foot immediately following the procedure.